Fish Species NT: A Guide for Fishing Australia

 Best Time to Fish: King Threadfin Salmon are more active in the warmer months.
 Try the spring tides in the Northern Territory and Queensland from October through March.
 Early mornings and late afternoons are the most productive times.

 Appearance: Threadfin Salmon get their name from the long filaments extending from the pectoral fin area, which give them sensory aid in shallow, muddy waters.
 (In the picture, you can see them stuck to the side of its body) The long forked tail allows them great speed to catch prey in schools.
 They have silver to bluish-green colouration with lighter silver on the belly.
 Their dorsal fins are separate and brown-grey, while the pectoral and pelvic fins are yellow.
-Grow up to 170cm and weigh up to 45 kg.
+King Threadfin Salmon grows up to 170cm and weighs up to 45 kg.

-Eating: Mild-flavoured white, flaky with a firm texture.
+Eating: King threadfin Salmon is a popular eating fish with a mild-flavoured white, flaky with a firm texture.
 Grill, bake or fry this delicious seafood.

 Bag Limit: 3 per person